 Directors and Independent Directors are nominated through the Nomination Committee.
 After the submission of names as recommended by the stockholders, the Nomination Committee evaluates the recommendations as per the requirements and disqualifications stated in Section 38 of the SRC as well as the Code of Corporate Governance.
+After evaluation, said names will be submitted to the stockholders as nominees for directors.

-The following are the members of the Nomination Committee with Alfonso G. Reyno III as the Chairman.
+The following are the members of the Nomination Committee with Alfonso Victorio G. Reyno III as the Chairman.